• Skip to primary navigation

 dog cookies icing recipe steps collage 13 to 16.

-Icing Notes
+Icing Notes and Tips

 This icing is not the same texture that you are accustomed to with royal icing for cookies.
 It seems runny, but it hardens quickly.
+It has a slightly different texture than traditional royal icing.

-Natural Color Options:
+Natural Color Options

 • Berries – Blackberries, Blueberries, Mulberries, Raspberries, or Strawberries